Jersey is the biggest of the Channel Islands, a collection of islands spanning between France and the UK.

 Living in the UK and desperate for some sun, sand and surf?

 Rather than hopping on a plane to Europe, consider making a trip to the Channel Islands – specifically the largest of Jersey.

-There are plenty of things to do in Jersey, that will suit any traveller – especially those who have a great interest in nature and history.
+There are plenty of things to do in Jersey, which will suit any traveller – especially those who have a great interest in nature and history.

-Fun Facts About Jersey
+Facts about Jersey

 It’s not imperative to know these things about Jersey before visiting it, but we’ll cover them because learning is fun.

 - Jersey is only 22.5 kilometres (14 miles) from France.
 Yet, the English population on the island outweighs the French by, well – a long mile.

 - Eight islands make up the Channel archipelago – Jersey, Guernsey, Alderney, Sark, Herm, Jethou, Brecqhou and Lihou.

 - Jersey use sterling as their currency – yet they have their own printed notes.